KDE/documentation-docs-kdenlive-org/effects_and_compositions/titles.rst

   * -  Title Editor toolbar when title editor is wide enough for the whole toolbar to display.
 The toolbar items are: **Selection Tool**, *'Add Text**,**Add Rectangle**,**Add Image**,**Open Document**,**Save As**

-or select :menuselection:`Save as` from the toolbar overflow menu which can be found under the :menuselection:`>>` button on the toolbar - see picture.
+or select :guilabel:`Save as` from the toolbar overflow menu which can be found under the :guilabel:`>>` button on the toolbar - see picture.

 .. list-table::

   * - **Title Editor** toolbar when title editor is not wide enough for the whole toolbar to display.
-The toolbar items that do not fit can be accessed from the :menuselection:`>>` button that appears at the end of the toolbar.
+The toolbar items that do not fit can be accessed from the :guilabel:`>>` button that appears at the end of the toolbar.

 Choose a save location within your project.